 [see: National Weather Service Frost Depth Data | National Weather Service Soil Temperature Data

-- The potential for wildfires on December 8, 2022 is currently rated by DNR Forestry as Low across Minnesota.
+- The potential for wildfires on December 8, 2023 is currently rated by DNR Forestry as Low across northern Minnesota, Moderate in east central and southeast Minnesota, and High across southwest and south central parts of the state.
+The potential for wildfires is elevated due to the non-existent snow cover.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.

 [see: Fire Danger Rating Map]

-- The December precipitation outlook that was released on November 30 has most of Minnesota with equal chances of above, below and normal precipitation.
-The exception is the far southeast that tilts into the below normal category.
+- The December precipitation outlook that was released on November 30 has most of Minnesota with a tendency for below normal precipitation.
+The exception is the south that tilts more into the normal category.

 [see: Climate Prediction Center 30-day Outlook | December Precipitation Normal Map]

-- The December temperature trend (according to the Climate Prediction Center) has a strong tendency for below normal temperatures across the state, especially in the northwest.
+- In a complete opposite from a year ago, the December temperature trend (according to the Climate Prediction Center) has a fairly strong tendency for above normal temperatures across the state especially in the northwest.
 Normal December high temperatures are in the upper 20's to low 30's to start the month, dropping to the low to mid 20's by month's end.
 Normal lows are in the teens early in the month, falling to single digits by late December.

 [see: Climate Prediction Center 30-day Outlook | December Temperature Normal Map]

-- The 90-day temperature outlook for December through February has a tendency for below normal temperatures across the state, especially in the northwest.
-The 90-day precipitation outlook for December through February indicates a tendency for above normal precipitation across all but the southwest part of the state where there equal chances for above, below and normal precipitation.
+- The 90-day temperature outlook for December through February has a tendency for above normal temperatures across the state.
+The 90-day precipitation outlook for December through February indicates a tendency for below normal precipitation across the north, with the rest of the state seeing equal chances for above, below and normal precipitation.